haydenbspence/Polyphemus/CONTRIBUTING.md

 - Dissemination and Outreach

-## Pull Requests
+## Contribution Guidelines

+- Sign the Contributor License Agreement ("CLA").
-1. Fork the repo and create your branch from `main`.
+- Fork the repo and create your branch from `main`.
-2. If you've added code that should be tested, add tests.
+- If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
-5. Make sure your code lints.
-(Python code should use Pylint)
-6. If you haven't already, complete the Contributor License Agreement ("CLA").
+- Ensure all tests pass.

 ## Contributor License Agreement ("CLA")